jjbott/hubot-yourface/README.md

 ## Sample Interaction

 ```
-user1>> Well gosh this ubot-script is terrible
+user1>> Well gosh this hubot-script is terrible
 hubot>> user1: Your face is terrible.
 ```